syncfusion-content/blazor-docs/blazor/diagram-component/nodes/nodes.md

 }
 ```

->**Note:** BeginUpdate and EndUpdate method which allows you to stop the continuous update of control and resume it finally.
+> BeginUpdate and EndUpdate method which allows you to stop the continuous update of control and resume it finally.

 ## See Also